leanprover-community/lean4-samples/ListComprehension/README.md

 def List.prod (xs : List α) (ys : List β) : List (α × β) := [(x, y) | for x in xs, for y in ys]
 ```

-So for example, you can use this to implement the above python list comprehension:
+So for example, you can use this to implement the above Python list comprehension:

 ```lean
 #eval [(x, y) | for x in [1,2,3], for y in [3,1,4], if x != y]
 -- [(1, 3), (1, 4), (2, 3), (2, 1), (2, 4), (3, 1), (3, 4)]
 ```

-The difference with python is that you need a vertical bar `|` to separate the term
+The difference with Python is that you need a vertical bar `|` to separate the term
 that computes the items in the list from the `for` loops and `if` test conditions
 and you need a comma separating each of those comprehension clauses.

-Continuing on with more examples from the python documentation we have this one
+Continuing on with more examples from the Python documentation we have this one
 which creates a new list with the values doubled:

 ```lean